jeremiah-c-leary/eda-log-file-warning-suppressor/docs/source/suppression_rules.rst

 |                    |          | This defaults to False.                         |
 +--------------------+----------+-------------------------------------------------+

-In addition to the standard warning id, each tool may have dedicated warning ids.
+In addition to the standard warning ID, each tool may have warnings without IDs.
 For example, Microsemi designer has warnings without identifiers.
 When processing these warnings, ELFWS will use a warning ID of **no_id**.